BlazheManev/Mobile-UI-Test-Suite/readme.md

 This project uses GitHub Actions to automatically run Jetpack Compose UI tests.

 🔄 When does it run?
-✅ On every push to main
+✅ On every push to master

-✅ On every pull request to main
+✅ On every pull request to master

 ✅ ✅ Can also be triggered manually via the GitHub UI